Lori-in-the-clouds/SIDS_revelation_project/README.md

 Our model is frame based.
 It may be improved with some inter frames considerations to make the predictions more stable, anyway it is a good starting point for future refinements.

+The demo video is AI generated using VEO.